Football Nonsense

 🚌 Bus (Various routes)

 Several TfL buses serve the area near The Hive, including the 79, 186, 288, and 340.
+These connect to Edgware, Harrow, Stanmore, and Queensbury.
 Check tfl.gov.uk for live journey planning.

-💡 Top Tip: Travel into a central London terminal, pick up the Tube, and take the Jubilee Line to Canons Park.
+πŸ’‘ Top Tip: If you’re coming from outside London, the easiest approach is to travel into a central London terminal (Euston, King’s Cross, Marylebone), pick up the Tube, and take the Jubilee Line to Canons Park.
 The whole journey from the station to the away end is less than 10 minutes on foot.
 Brilliant.

-Driving to The Hive is perfectly manageable, and there is on-site parking.
-The stadium is accessed via Camrose Avenue in Edgware; sat nav postcode HA8 6AG.
+Driving to The Hive is perfectly manageable, and there is on-site parking, which is more than can be said for a lot of London grounds.
+The stadium is accessed via Camrose Avenue in Edgware, and your sat nav postcode is HA8 6AG.

 If You’re Driving:

-• From the South/Central London (A5): Head north on the A5 (Edgware Road) past Burnt Oak and turn left onto Camrose Avenue.
+• From South/Central London (A5): The A5 (Edgware Road) runs all the way from Marble Arch north to Stanmore.
+Head north past Burnt Oak and turn left onto Camrose Avenue.

-• From the West (M40/A40): Take the A406 at Hanger Lane, then the A5 northbound towards Edgware, then Camrose Avenue.
+• From the West (M40/A40): Continue onto the A40, take the A406 at Hanger Lane, then the A5 northbound towards Edgware.
+Turn onto Camrose Avenue and follow it to the stadium.

 Parking Options:

-• Canons High School Overflow: Up to 100 spaces, 5-minute walk from the stadium.
+• Canons High School Overflow: An additional 100 spaces are sometimes available at Canons High School, a 5-minute walk from the stadium.

 🍺 Near Canons Park Station